ViolettaAntonova/Project_3/README.md

 ## Charts that could be seen in host:

-First thing what have been done was preparing map with all crimes based on attitudes and longitudes.
+First thing what have been done was preparing map with all crimes based on latitudes and longitudes.
 Second was to prepare drop down menu, that contains last 6 available months on police API.
 After that we connected drop down to map and all the rest charts.
-(And faces issue «map is already initialized».
-Thanks to stack overflow for helping solve that case).
-Also I’ve included line chart that represents to us crime level in jan, feb and mar in 2022 and 2023.
-Based on chart we could say that crime level has trend, but to make more accurate conclusion we need more data.
+Also I’ve included line chart that represents to us crime level in January, Rebruary and March in years 2022 and 2023.
+Based on chart we could say that crime level has trend, but to make more accurate conclusion we need look at larger data set.

 To make the bar chart I had to pull data on ‘category’.
 It became a little tricky trying to code into descending order, otherwise there were no major issues.
 From the data, we can see the largest category of crime is ‘violent crime’ followed by ‘vehicle crime’ over the 6-month period.
 The only significant variation seen is that ‘other theft’ has a higher number than ‘vehicle crime’ in Oct and Nov 2022.
 The website did not specify in further detail what other theft encompasses, which does add limitations to gauging a full picture of crime committed within the city centre.
 However, overall the statistics do give a good starting point for further investigation.